defuse/airgap/README.md

 Note: If the steps are followed to the letter, there is a lot of unnecessary rebooting involved.
-If the operator is careful, they can eliminate these unnecessary reboots (use common sense).
+If the operator is careful, they can eliminate these unnecessary reboots (use common sense). **TODO:** It might actually be useful to keep these reboots in, e.g. so that the private key is never decrypted while the TransferMedia is plugged in... think about this more.

 #### Feature ExamineAndSignFile(url): Examine a file on the Internet then sign it.